 Packing can be a huge pain for any given trip, but packing for long-term travel is a totally different animal.
 When we went to Australia for a summer we had many regrets in regards to the items we packed so we were determined to make it different for our 3 week trip to Japan.
-Here is what we took along for our trip!
+Here is our packing list for Japan!
+Packing list Japan

 1) 65L High Sierra pack & Crumpler small soft camera case: since we are walking so much in Japan, a good sturdy hiking bag is much more practical than a suitcase.
 The Crumpler case allows me to keep the camera and accessories together while providing extra protection without sacrificing space.

 2) Camelbak Antidote water reservoir: going along with the theme of having to walk a lot, it’s important to stay hydrated in warm temperatures.
 This allows me to carry enough drinking water for Kallsy and I to share, with plenty left over.

 3) 128GB iPad Air| Otterbox Case: not only does having the iPad give me something to pass the time on long plane and train rides, it allows me to store photos and videos from all of our devices.
 It is also essential in doing research of places to go, maps, and brushing up on my Japanese.

 4) JR Rail Pass | Japan Experience: in Japan, the railways and bullet trains make traveling extremely efficient.
 However, long treks can get expensive when going across the country.
 The JR Rail Pass allows you to utilize any JR company for any distance for a money-saving flat rate.
 I personally think Japan Experience is the best site to purchase the pass from, due to being the cheapest as well as providing a free rail map and guidebook. packing list Japan